 Predefined case flows guide the work.

-Automation is based on rules and algorithms.
-In our case, different workflows with different business rules are set up for different case types - for example fault rectification, maintenance, new installation, meter replacement or relocation.
+AI-driven automation is based on rules and algorithms.
+In our case, different workflows with different business rules are set up for different case types - for example, fault rectification, maintenance, new installation, meter replacement or relocation.
 The business rules specify what information is needed to perform a case type, what steps are to be performed and what triggers a status change.

 Through forms, notifications and validation of data, the system ensures that the case is carried out in a way that meets current customer agreements and SLAs.
 In this way, the system moves the case forward regardless of which people and actors are involved, and it drastically reduces personal dependency.